-Time to be Arrested? -- Lectionary Reflection for Pentecost 13A
+Time to Be Arrested - A Lectionary Reflection (reposted) for Pentecost 13A - Matthew 16

 When Peter heard Jesus expand on how he envisioned the realm of God and his role in it, Peter was less than happy.
 Suffering death didn’t seem like the best way to accomplish the goal of establishing God’s realm on earth.
 Surely that’s not what God had in mind for him.
 Whatever Jesus meant by being raised the third day, sacrificing his life in Jerusalem at the hands of the political and religious elites surely wasn’t part of the plan.

 It’s important to remember in our day that in an earlier age political and religious entities were essentially one and the same.
 As much as we might lament the Constantinian embrace, it was probably inevitable that a growing church would become a partner with the state.
 Church and state would support each other for the good of the nation.
 Monarchs were sacred figures, if not divine.
 So, even if Jesus’ kingdom might not be of this world (John 18:36), whatever Jesus had to say about the kingdom of God had political implications.
 Caiaphas understood that to be true and so did Pilate.
 If God is king, and Jesus is the Son, then that leaves Caesar in a difficult place.